-While Mrs Cooley is ill, Mrs Somers is your class teacher and your TAs are Mrs Varey, Mrs Thomas, Mrs Parry, Mrs Sharples and Miss Sheard.
+Mrs Bonell is our class teacher with Mrs Banks, Mrs Thomas, Mrs Parry, Mrs Sharples and Miss Sheard as our TAs.

-We have P.E. sessions on Tuesday and Friday.
+We have P.E. sessions on Wednesday and Friday.
 Homework is given out on a Friday and needs to be returned the following Thursday morning.
-In addition to the regular weekly homework, there is a set of optional topic-themed tasks that the children can challenge themselves to complete (see the PDF below).
-In Key Stage Two you can bring in snack money every day if you get peckish.
+In Key Stage Two you can bring in snack money every day if you get peckish and you’ll need to tell us each morning whether you would like a packed lunch or a school dinner.

 As a school, we believe that intelligence is not fixed and that we all have the potential ‘To be the best we can be!’
 Throughout the year we will reflect on how our mindsets can be affecting or helping our learning.
 In our classroom we have a ‘Learning Pit’ which encourages us to remember that learning is a journey.